 "JUNG AND THE COLLECTIVE: Conscious Grounding in Uncertain Times"

-"WHEN THE CENTER WILL NOT HOLD: The Dangers of Collective Shadow Projection" Lecture and Workshop Presented by
+"WHEN THE CENTER WILL NOT HOLD: The Dangers of Collective Shadow Projection" Presented by CAROLYN BATES, PH.D.

 LECTURE: "JUNG AND THE COLLECTIVE: Conscious Grounding in Uncertain Times".......